manojsethi/nest_auth_demo_refresh_token/README.md

-# NestJS Authentication Demo with AuthToken and RefreshToken, MongoDB as Database
+# NestJS Authentication Demo with AuthToken and RefreshToken, MongoDB as Database and PassportJS as Authentication Middleware Library

 ### This is a base of a new project that require credentials authentication.